 The Company's cash is classified at amortized cost.
 The carrying values of receivables, accounts payable and accrued liabilities, and loans from related parties approximate their fair values due to their short terms to maturity.
+The Company's derivative liability is classified as Level 2 of the fair value hierarchy.
 Long-term debt bears interest at variable rates and fair value approximates carrying values as interest charges fluctuate with changes in the LIBOR.